DipityBV/frontender.docs/documentation/macros.md

 ## Macros

 ### Container class
-Process any class variables from the config and return class attribute
+Process any class variables from the config and return class attribute.
 ```twig
 {% macro class_attribute(config, class) %}
     {% import _self as helper %}